Bruna Papandrea: Career

+Other activities

-In April 2020, Papandrea and Gregg Fienberg founded the "It Takes Our Village" initiative, along with numerous A-list Hollywood producers to help raise money for below-the-line crews affected by COVID-19.
+In April 2020, Papandrea and Gregg Fienberg founded the "It Takes Our Village" initiative, along with numerous A-list Hollywood producers to help raise money for below-the-line crews affected by the COVID-19 pandemic.
 Papandrea credited "below-the-line crews" as "the backbone of our industry".
-“They are our community – and our community is in need.
-This initiative is personal to me as I’m a working-class girl who grew up with unions protecting my family.
-I want to help provide that protection to those who are a vital part in creating stories; the stories that are providing escapism and comfort to people around the world."

-On October 12, 2023 an open letter was published by Creative Community for Peace, whose mission statement is "to galvanize support against the cultural boycott of Israel."
-The open letter states: "More than 2000 leaders from the entertainment industry have signed an open letter released by the non-profit entertainment industry organization Creative Community For Peace in support of Israel."
-Papandrea joined the petition.
-On October 23, 2023 Papadrea signed a second petition, 'NoHostageLeftBehind'.
-The petition consisted of 'Several Hundred Hollywood figures' petitioning for President Joe Biden to secure the release of more Israeli hostages.
+On 12 October 2023 an open letter was published by Creative Community for Peace, whose mission statement "to galvanize support against the cultural boycott of Israel".
+Papandrea joined the petition, along with around "2000 leaders from the entertainment industry" in support of Israel.
+On 23 October 2023 Papadrea signed a second petition, "NoHostageLeftBehind", which consisted of several hundred Hollywood figures petitioning US President Joe Biden to secure the release of more Israeli hostages.

 Recognition

 2015: Papandrea received the Australians in Film International Award.

 2018: Papandrea was honored by G'Day USA, receiving Outstanding Achievement in Film & TV Award.

 2020: Papandrea won the Don Dunstan Award, and appeared "In Conversation" with one of the patrons of the Adelaide Film Festival, Margaret Pomeranz in mid-October during the 2020 event.

 2020: Papandrea was named to Variety's L.A.
 Women's Impact Report 2020.

 2020: Papandrea was named as one of 40 Australians who mattered in Film & TV for 2020 by The Age's Good Weekend.

 2021: Papandrea received the Australian Women's Film Festival (AWFF) Groundbreaker Award.